darleg/CA/OhmsLaw/README.md

 ohm's law
 Ohm's Law is a fundamental principle in electrical engineering and physics that describes the relationship between voltage (𝑉), current (𝐼), and resistance (𝑅).
 It states that the current through a conductor between two points is directly proportional to the voltage across the two points and inversely proportional to the resistance.
-The mathematical formula is:𝑉=𝐼⋅𝑅
+The mathematical formula is:
+$$𝑉=𝐼⋅𝑅$$
 Where:

 𝑉